 News & Commentary Posts: 127

 Jim Connolly is a versatile and experienced technology journalist who has reported on IT trends for more than two decades.
-As Executive Managing Editor of InformationWeek, he oversees the day-to-day planning and editing on the site.
-Most recently he has been editor of UBM's All Analytics.
+As editorial director of InformationWeek and Network Computing, he oversees the day-to-day planning and editing on the site.
+Most recently he was editor of UBM's All Analytics.
 He has written about enterprise computing, data analytics, the PC revolution, the evolution of the Internet, networking, IT management, and the ongoing shift to cloud-based services and mobility.
 He has covered breaking industry news and has led teams focused on product reviews and technology trends.
-Throughout most of his tech journalism career, he has concentrated on serving the information needs of IT decision-makers in large organizations and has worked with those managers to help them learn from their peers and share their experiences in implementing leading-edge technologies through such publications as Computerworld.
-Jim also has helped to launch a technology-focused startup, as one of the founding editors at TechTarget, and has served as editor of an established news organization focused on technology startups and the Boston-area venture capital sector at MassHighTech.
+He has concentrated on serving the information needs of IT decision-makers in large organizations and has worked with those managers to help them learn from their peers and share their experiences in implementing leading-edge technologies through such publications as Computerworld.
+Jim also has helped to launch a technology-focused startup, as one of the founding editors at TechTarget, and has served as editor of an established news organization focused on technology startups at MassHighTech.

 Articles by James M. Connolly

 posted in March 2017

 When it comes to hiring IT professionals, technical skills are important, but don't overlook the culture match.

 If you are just getting started with DevOps or you want to take your DevOps initiative to the next level, join InformationWeek and Interop ITX for a Twitter chat on Thursday.

 While some people are just starting to talk about digital transformation, Intuit has been embracing transformation -- in the corporate and IT sense -- for decades, as Interop ITX speaker Olga Braylovskiy explains.